Borreby: Early history

-Friis era: The current building
+Friis and Daa families

 In 1553, possibly somewhat earlier, King Frederick II ceded the property to Chancellor Johan Friis, one of the most powerful men in the country at the time, who also owned Hesselagergård on the island of Funen.
 In 1456 he built the current castle at a site 300 m north of the old building.

 After Johan Friis' death in 1570, Borreby was passed to his nephew, Christian Friis, who later followed in his uncle's footsteps as Chancellor from 1594 to 1616.
 Christian Friis expanded the complex with an extra moat and several new buildings, including two castle yard wings to the east and west, a gatehouse and several large farm buildings west of the castle.

-The estate remained in the possession of the Friis family until the brothers Oluf and Valdemar Daa ran it into economic ruin during their ownership from 1652 to 1681.
+Christian Friis' daughter Dorthe Friis brought Borreby into her marriage to Claus Daa.
+The estate was later passed down to his son Jørgen Daa and grandson Claus Daa.
+The latter's brothers Oluf and Valdemar Daa ran it into economic ruin during their ownership from 1652 to 1681.
+Valdemar Daa spent large sums on experiments with alkymism.

-Castenschiold era: Hans Christian Andersen connection
+Changing owners, 15711783

+The next owner was Ove Ramel.
+His daughter Else sold Borreby in 1732 to Christian Berregaard.
+On his death, Borreby was passed first to his son Willum and then to his grandson Frederik.
+In 1776, Borreby changed hands again when it was sold to Hans Georg Faith.

+Castenschiold family

 In 1783, Borreby was acquired by Major General Joachim Castenschiold.

 Together with nearby Holsteinborg and Basnæs, Borreby later in the century formed a small cluster of manor houses where Hans Christian Andersen was a frequent guest.
 In 1859 Andersen published his story "The Wind Tells about Valdemar Daae and His Daughters", a tragic tale of how the last descendant of Johan Friss to own Borreby lost the estate through his own foolish and quite unsuccessful experiments with alchemy.

 The Castenschiold family still own the property.